sigmacomputing/plugin/README.md

 #### useInteraction()

-Returns a given interaction's selection state and a setter to update that interation
+Returns a given interaction's selection state and a setter to update that interaction

 ```ts
 function useInteraction(